-Mile -10: Begin your trip at the Babyfoot Lake Trailhead.
-Getting to the put-in requires a 10 mile hike from Babyfoot Lake to Carter Creek via Bailey Mountain.
-This trail is open thanks to the hard work of the Siskiyou Mountain Club.
+Mile -9.2: Begin your trip at the Babyfoot Lake Trailhead.
+This route is open thanks to the hard work of the Siskiyou Mountain Club.
 If you use it, consider donating to their fine organization.

 Mile 0: Put-in at Carter Creek.
-The three miles downstream are known as the Magic Canyon because of it's deep pools tucked in a narrow canyon.
+The three miles downstream are known as the Magic Canyon because of the deep pools tucked in a narrow canyon.

 Mile 5.8: Granite Creek enters on the right signaling the end of the steepest section of the Chetco River.

-Mile 6.7: Taggart's Bar has beautiful flat pools and a rocky shelf on the right side.
+Mile 6.6: Taggart's Bar has beautiful flat pools and a rocky shelf on the right side.
 This is a good place to camp.

-Mile 8.3: Box Canyon Creek enters on the left side and is a great place to hike/swim your way up the creek.
+Mile 8.3: Box Canyon Creek enters on the left side.

-Mile 14.6: Tin Cup Rapids (IV+) are a series of rapids followed by Tin Cup Creek entering on the right side.
+Mile 14.6: Tin Cup Rapids (IV+) are a series of challenging rapids before Tin Cup Creek enters on the right side.

 Mile 16.6: White Rocks Rapid (III) is a particularly beautiful rapid surrounded by beautiful White Rocks.

-Mile 17.7: Boulder Creek comes in on the left side and there is a great camp site just downstream on the left.
+Mile 17.7: Boulder Creek comes in on the left side and there are great camps here on both the right and left.
 This is where the Chetco River leaves the Kalmiopsis Wilderness.